Find Particular and Homogeneous Solution to Boundary Value Problem Fourier

 The method of separation of variables needs homogeneous boundary conditions.
 More precisely, the eigenfunctions must have homogeneous boundary conditions.
 (Even if in a set of functions each function satisfies the given inhomogeneous boundary conditions, a combination of them will in general not do so.)

-In the previous example, this problem could be circumvented by choosing instead of as the variable of the eigenfunctions.
+as the variable of the eigenfunctions.
 For the example in this section, however, this does not work.

 5.6.1 The physical problem